chewterence/MagnaMigratio/README.md

 - Pang Ji Xuan

-Any queries regarding the sources, mehtodology, implementation of the project should be directed to chewterence@u.nus.edu
+Any queries regarding the sources, methodology, implementation of the project should be directed to chewterence@u.nus.edu

 ## Navigating The Folders
 The following are the important subdirectories and a brief description of its contents: